ravibak/AVD/IaC/README.md

 This perticular scenario could be very helpful for just deploying new pools as required or perhaps during a Disaster Recovery situation.

 One of the great thing about Infra as a code is being able to levarage the community contents.
-Full disclosure, I did not write this sample from the scratch.
+Full disclosure, I did not write this sample from scratch.
 Reused major portion of the code from  community and updated accordingly to fit the purpose.

 [Path to modules](https://github.com/ravibak/AVD/tree/main/IaC/terraform/ExistingADandVNET)